Demi Lovato claims team "barricaded" them in hotel room to control eating disorder

 “And so I didn’t, I didn’t go back into treatment.
 And less than a year later, I ended up overdosing… I felt trapped, I felt I couldn’t get out of this situation.”

-Lovato said they were controlling because of her “image” and wanted her to look “thin”.
+Lovato said they were controlling because of their “image” and wanted them to look “thin”.

 You can listen to the full interview above.
 NME has reached out to Lovato’s team for comment.

-Lovato released her latest album ‘Holy Fvuk’ recently.
+Lovato released their latest album ‘Holy Fvuk’ recently.
 Reviewing the new album, NME wrote: “If ‘Holy Fvck’ is a funeral for Lovato’s pop music, it also marks a new beginning, with an artist reborn.
-As the musician explores this ferocious sonic world and celebrating her musical roots, it’s the start of a bold new era.”
+As the musician explores this ferocious sonic world and celebrating their musical roots, it’s the start of a bold new era.”

 For help and advice on mental health: